Architect Vilhelm Helander awarded honorary title of Art Academician

 Helander continues to be active in restoration projects and topical debates related to the preservation of buildings.

-"Half of my work is devoted to teaching the history of architecture and writing about the architectural heritage, and the other half to designing the built environment, its management and restoration," says Vilhelm Helander.
+"Half of my career has been devoted to teaching the history of architecture and writing about the architectural heritage, and the other half to designing the built environment, its management and restoration," says Vilhelm Helander.

-The President of the Republic of Finland awards the title of Art Academic to highly distinguished artists based on a proposal by the Central Arts Council.
-The title is for life.
-On Friday 8 November, the award was also given to master folk singer, musician Hilja Grönfors.
-There can be up to 11 Art Academics at the same time.
+The President of the Republic of Finland awards the title of Art Academician to highly distinguished artists based on a proposal by the Central Arts Council.
+The title is life-long.
+On Friday 8 November, the title was also given to master folk singer, musician Hilja Grönfors.
+There can be up to eleven Art Academicians at the same time.
 Read more here.